 1. Durability

 People need more willpower to replace the roofing materials less than it is due to time.
+In my experience, homeowners often delay roof replacements because of the perceived hassle and time commitment involved.

 You need to find something more durable and capable of surviving the weather conditions in your locality to reduce the frequent repairs.